-Management uses estimates and assumptions in preparing financial statements.
-Those estimates and assumptions affect the reported amounts of assets and liabilities, and the reported revenues and expenses.
+The preparation of financial statements in conformity with the modified cash basis of accounting requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.